 I am still trading stocks and still doing very well with the methodology so all of the information in the stock course is still relevant.
+I made some stock trades during the most recent webinar in October, 2023 and finished positive.

 I ran a live stock trading webinar from October 18th through October 29th, 2021 which was offered only to customers who had already purchased the stock market course described on this page.
 The results were good, to say the least.
 I had only one losing day out of ten days trading and the final profit was a solid amount by anyone’s standards, especially considering it was made while conducting a class.